 Are you looking for the cheapest way to move out of state?
-The reality is that moving long-distance can be quite expensive.
+The reality is that moving long-distance can be quite expensive, more so than local moves.
 From packing supplies to transportation, the cost to move can really add up.
-Depending on how far you need to move and how much your items weigh, it could cost upwards of $5,000.
-If you don’t have that money saved, that can be a huge expense.

 The great news is that there are some frugal tips that you can incorporate to save on moving expenses.
 Before getting into those tips, you’ll need to understand the expenses that you may incur.

 There are a lot of expenses that go into moving.
-Once you’re aware of what they are, you’ll realize that there are much cheaper alternatives instead.
+Once you’re aware of what they are, you’ll realize that there are much cheaper ways to move out of state instead.

 There’s much more to moving out of state than boxes.
 If you’re moving into an apartment, it will likely require a deposit.
 Additionally, depending on your credit score, you may also have to pay a deposit for your utilities as well.